 In the year ended December 31, 2020, our investing activities used net cash of \$55,000 for the purchase of machinery and equipment.
 In the year ended December 31, 2019, net cash provided by investing activities of \$32.9 million consisted of maturities of short-term available-for-sale investments.
-In the year ended December 31, 2018, net cash used in investing activities of \$3.8 million was primarily for the purchase of \$80.1 million of short-term, available-for-sale investments, which included commercial paper and treasury bills, offset by the maturities of \$76.5 million of short-term, available-for-sale investments, which included corporate bonds, commercial paper and treasury bills and \$88,000 for the purchase of furniture and fixtures.

-During the years ended December 31, 2020, 2019 and 2018, our net cash provided by financing activities was \$7.9 million, \$8.7 million and \$81.8 million, respectively.
+During the years ended December 31, 2021, 2020 and 2019, our net cash provided by financing activities was \$23.8 million, \$7.9 million and \$8.7 million, respectively.
+The net cash provided by financing activities for the year ended December 31, 2021 was primarily comprised of \$11.1 million of net proceeds from the sale of shares of our common stock in a registered direct offering and

+\$12.2 million of net proceeds from the sale of shares of our common stock under the ATM agreement.
 The net cash provided by financing activities for the year ended December 31, 2020 was primarily comprised of \$12.0 million of net proceeds from the sale of shares of common stock under the ATM agreement and \$1.0 million of proceeds from the PPP Loan, partially offset by the full prepayment of the remaining \$5.3 million owed under our loan agreement.
 The net cash provided by financing activities for the year ended December 31, 2019 was primarily comprised of \$10.3 million of net proceeds from sales of common stock pursuant to our ATM agreement and \$3.3 million of net proceeds from a private placement of common stock, partially offset by a \$5.0 million principal payment made under our Loan Agreement.
-The net cash provided by financing activities for the year ended December 31, 2018 was primarily comprised of the \$79.6 million of net proceeds received from a public follow-on offering of our common stock in March 2018, \$1.7 million of net proceeds received from the Loan Agreement and \$0.5 million of proceeds received from shares issued from the exercise of stock options and the employee stock purchase plan.